-For more information on changes from the previous version, see the release notes.
+For more information on changes from the previous version of AEDT, see the release notes.
+For more information on changes to available equipment, see the fleet release notes.
 For more information on databases specific changes, see the Airport and Fleet database description documents (Airport_DDD.pdf and Fleet_DDD.pdf) in the AEDT Documents folder (e.g., C:\Program Files\FAA\AEDT\Documents).